A short note on dynamics and degrees of freedom in $2d$ classical gravity: Analogy: four-dimensional gauge anomaly

-The main difference with $2d$ gravity is that $\mc A_\mu$ is dynamical and it does not drop from the path integral, but this does not modify the general argument.
+The main difference with $2d$ gravity is that $A_\mu$ is dynamical and it does not drop from the path integral, but this does not modify the general argument.
 Note that the gauge invariance \eqref{chiral:sym:U1-emergent} ensures that the same number of degrees of freedom is described as by \eqref{chiral:partition:matter}.

-While the full action is not invariant $\group{U}(1)$ if $m^2 \neq 0$, the fermion action is invariant under the transformation $\psi = \e^{i g \alpha(x)} \psi'$ together with \eqref{chiral:sym:U1}, and the associated current $J^\mu = \bar\psi \gamma^\mu \psi$ is conserved classically.
-On the other hand there is a gauge anomaly due to the chirality of the theory and the current is not conserved quantum mechanically
+While the full action is not invariant $\group{U}(1)_g$ if $m^2 \neq 0$, the fermion action is invariant under the transformation $\psi = \e^{i g \alpha(x)} \psi'$ together with \eqref{chiral:sym:U1}, and the associated current $J^\mu = \bar\psi \gamma^\mu \psi$ is conserved classically.
+On the other hand, there is a gauge anomaly due to the chirality of the theory and the current is not conserved quantum mechanically:

 This can be used to determine the $S_{\text{WZ}}$ in full similarity with the derivation of the Liouville action \eqref{quant:action:liouville}.
-The quantum current is the variation of the effective action \eqref{chiral:partition:matter} with respect to the gauge field
+The quantum current is the variation of the effective action \eqref{chiral:partition:matter} with respect to the gauge field:

-Then one can vary from $\mc A_\mu$ to $A_\mu$ continuously by parametrizing $\mc A_\mu = A_\mu + \pd_\mu \alpha$.
+Then, one can vary from $\mc A_\mu$ to $A_\mu$ continuously by parametrizing $\mc A_\mu = A_\mu + \pd_\mu \alpha$.
 From the variation $\var \mc A_\mu = \pd_\mu \alpha$, the relation \eqref{chiral:eq:quantum-current} can be integrated from $\alpha = 0$ to $\alpha = a$ which results in (after an integration by part)

 where the expression \eqref{chiral:eq:quantum-anomaly} and the identity $\mc F_{\mu\nu} = F_{\mu\nu}$ have been used.
-This computation is possible because the mass term is outside the matter path integral which is effectively gauge invariant (classically), and in particular the anomalous contribution comes from the fermion measure (which does not depend on the mass).
-This mirrors $2d$ gravity where the cosmological constant lies outside the matter path integral, the latter being Weyl invariant.
+This computation is possible because the mass term is outside the matter path integral which is effectively gauge invariant (classically).
+In particular, the anomalous contribution arises from the fermion measure.
+This mirrors $2d$ gravity where the cosmological constant lies outside the matter path integral.

 The total action in the parametrization \eqref{chiral:eq:param-A} reads